malcommac/SwiftLocation/README.md

 Current version is compatible with:

 * Swift 3.0+
-* iOS 8.0 or later
+* iOS 9.0 or later
-* macOS 10.10 or later
-* watchOS 2.0 or later

 ([Index ↑](#index))